 At some distance from Millau in Aveyron is the Sylvanes Abbey that is now a cultural centre famous for international music concerts.
 About 15 minutes away from it is L’Eglisse Russe, a beautiful wooden church constructed in the middle of the forest on a hilltop as a symbol of co-operation between the French and the Russian cultures.
 The solitude makes it even more striking.
 The church was actually built in Russia, then taken apart and put back together here in France.
-Yeah, I wrote a blog about that too, so I’ll just give you the link to it here instead of repeating myself.

 Château de Montaigut

 And how can I forget the Château de Montaigut?
 It sounds so much like the Montague from Shakespeare’s Romeo and Juliet, doesn’t it?
 But it isn’t.
-This 10th century castle is perfectly placed on the edge of a hill.
+This 10th-century castle is perfectly placed on the edge of a hill.
 Ah, right!
 I shouldn’t say castle.
 I should say Château, because it’s not big enough to be a castle.
 But it’s lovely.
-It’s actually a small medieval castle built in the 10th century on a middle age Merovingian necropolis from the 7th century.
+It’s actually a small medieval castle built in the 10th century on a middle-age Merovingian necropolis from the 7th century.

 Over the years the castle was reinforced to protect the city of Saint Affrique from attacks from the South.
 After passing through several hands over the centuries, the Château de Montaigut fell to ruin in the 1920’s till it was rescued by l’Association des Amis du Château de Montaigut with help from L’Union Rempart.